HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 {{ figure_markup(
    image="non-empty-heading-element-usage.png",
-   caption="Non-empty heading element usage.", description="Bar chart showing the percent of pages with the presence of non-empty H elements by heading tag (level 1, 2, 3, 4).
-There was little to no difference between desktop and mobile results.
-H1 headings were found on 58.1% of pages, H2s were found the most frequently on 70.5% of pages, H3s on 60.3% of pages and H4 headings were found on 36.5% of pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ7oSHa6DHYTfZqsuGmIYdlfYVkwrUvOYD_r6soecExV_ZpbbZjmG6watu0hwrOKqK3-inNrt0TfXCO/pubchart?oid=2102902536&format=interactive", sheets_gid="1347655296", sql_file="seo-stats.sql"
+   caption="Non-empty heading element usage.", description="Bar chart showing the percent of pages with the presence of non-empty `<h>` elements by heading tag (level 1, 2, 3, 4).
+There was little to no difference between desktop and mobile results. `h1` headings were found on 58.1% of pages, `h2`s were found the most frequently on 70.5% of pages, `h3`s on 60.3% of pages and `h4` headings were found on 36.5% of pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ7oSHa6DHYTfZqsuGmIYdlfYVkwrUvOYD_r6soecExV_ZpbbZjmG6watu0hwrOKqK3-inNrt0TfXCO/pubchart?oid=2102902536&format=interactive", sheets_gid="1347655296", sql_file="seo-stats.sql"